 Can you believe it!?!
 It’s finally done!
 The kitchen project that I dreamed up almost a year ago has come to life.
 I can’t tell you how freak’n happy I am with the results.
 Can you say holy dramatic change?
+My friend also wanted to have such a great kitchen renovation herself so she decided to talk to St. Marys County Construction to better understand the process.
 This kitchen went from blah to one happy looking cool kitchen.
 As you know from all the updates I’ve posted that it was a multiple step process and I did many of the projects myself.
 Of course, I wish I could’ve waved a magic wand or wiggled my nose and have it magically all done but that’s not how things work in real life.
 In reality, we had to spend a lot of time looking at sites like Village Bakery to see what the best additions to our kitchen would be but now it’s finally done.
 Here’s a peek at the final kitchen!

 I love the whole space but the open shelving is my favourite element.
 It breaks up the wall of cupboards and infuses some major character with some of my vintage finds.
 The funny thing is that the hanging tea cups (which I LOVE) are actually a result of turning a negative into a positive.
 Originally I was suppose to have 3 shelves but once I sourced the wood, which was thicker than I expected, I realized that I would have to lose one shelf.
 I was bummed to lose the display space and it also left an awkward space between the top & bottom shelf.
 That’s when I came up with the hanging tea cup idea.
 In the end I love it even more than the original plan.
 My friend was telling me how she took a lot of inspiration from my new kitchen but added some budget barstools and she is over the moon with it!